9 / 19 / 2025

 Was once a nut like you.

 📕 READING: Thank you to our parent reading volunteers!
-We still have slots for the month.
-We need volunteers every Monday, Tuesday, Thursday, and Friday from 11:10-11:45.
-Check your teacher's page below for the reading volunteer signup.
+We appreciate you giving up your time to help out.
+We still have open slots for the month.
+We need volunteers every Monday, Tuesday, Thursday, and Friday from 11:10 - 11:45.
+Check your teacher's page on top for the reading volunteer signup.

-📕 SPALDING: Students will practice at home the phonograms they haven't mastered yet.
+📕 SPALDING: Continue practicing at home the phonograms your child hasn't mastered yet.
 Check out the Spalding resources on this website to review letter formations, spelling/Spalding rules and phonogram list.

-📕 MATHEMATICS: We started our unit on Subtraction and discussed when to use them to take away and take a part.
+📕 MATHEMATICS: We started our unit on subtraction and discussed when to use them to take away and take a part.
 You may continue the discussion at home.
-We will also be sending home a new set of +4 addition facts in their Math Facts ring next week.
+They will have a check up test next week.

 1st Grade Team